weakmemory/imm/README.md

 ```

 ### Building in a virtual machine
+Download the VirtualBox image from [here](http://plv.mpi-sws.org/imm/popl19-imm-artifact.ova) (or [here](http://podkopaev.net/popl19-imm-artifact)),
-Download the [VirtualBox image](http://podkopaev.net/popl19-imm-artifact), import it into VirtualBox, and boot the machine.
+import it into VirtualBox, and boot the machine.
 The image has been tested with VirtualBox 5.2.18 with Oracle VM VirtualBox Extension pack.

 The login is `popl` and the password is `popl`.